DavidCarl/UFO/NEWREADME.md

 First off we wanted to search a whole directory full of text files and not just a specific file for our keyword, and since grep is used to search text, and we want to search multiple files.
 We would need a way to read all the files in a directory recursively, and lucky for us this is baked right into grep as `-R, -r or --recursive`.

 Now our grep command looks like this `grep -r 'keyword'`, and using it gets us a search time that is 25.8 seconds.
 This is searched through our total of 37400 books.
-When looking at the time, 25.8 seconds through 37400 books it isnt bad, but we have a total of 48900 cities to search for.
+When looking at the time, 25.8 seconds through 37400 books it is not bad, but we have a total of 48900 cities to search for.
 That totals to 14.6 days of searching which is horribly slow.

 ### Option l